SiewLinYap/SiewLinYap.github.io/_portfolio/unicorn.md

 {% highlight js %}
-// refine network graph to have visibility on Market Sectors & the common interest among various top 10 investors
+// refine network graph to have visibility on Market Sectors & the common interest among various top 10 investors.
+An overview that includes investors' path.

-// overview including investor path
+import networkx as nx
+import matplotlib.pyplot as plt
 G = nx.Graph()

 // set up nodes